How to Get a Power Generation, Transmission & Distribution Equipment Trading License in Dubai

 Choose a facility option: Select a flexi-desk, shared office, or warehouse unit depending on your operational needs.

-Pay licence and registration fees: Complete payment to receive your trade licence and certificate of incorporation.
+Pay license and registration fees: Complete payment to receive your trade license and certificate of incorporation.

-Apply for visas: Once the licence is issued, apply for residence visas for shareholders and staff.
+Apply for visas: Once the license is issued, apply for residence visas for shareholders and staff.

 Open a corporate bank account: Engage a UAE bank to establish your business banking arrangements.